ShiveshGit/CO-Project/README.md

 # CO-Project

-This branch stores the final python files for the Simple Assembler and Simple Simulator Contributors:-
+Final CO project files for Simple Assembler and Simulator This is the final files for
 1) Karan Gupta-2021258
 2) Shivesh Gulati-2021286
 3) Aditya Jain-2021511